 Danaos is a leading international owner of Panamax and Post Panamax containerships, chartering vessels to a geographically diverse group of liner companies, including the world's five largest.

-With a current fleet of 59 containerships aggregating well in excess of 345,179 TEU, Danaos ranks among the largest containership charter owners in the world.
-The vessels are deployed under multi-year, fixed-rate time charters that range from one to 18 years for vessels in our current fleet, which provides us with stable cash flows and high utilization rates.
+With a current fleet of 58 containerships aggregating well in excess of 340,365 TEU, Danaos ranks among the largest containership charter owners in the world.
+The vessels are deployed under multi-year, fixed-rate time charters that range from less than one to 18 years for vessels in our current fleet, which provides us with stable cash flows and high utilization rates.